dsskonuru/TechnicalTest.Flutter/README.md

     The tab item for the offline post list screen should be badged with the number of offline posts that have been saved.

     Only details about the post have to be available to read offline.
-Post comments do not have to be available offline (but it's a bonus if they are).
+PostModel comments do not have to be available offline (but it's a bonus if they are).

 ## Provided resources